LamaAni/KubernetesJobOperator/README.md

         - infinity
 ```

-When that is executed, only the execution status of the main pod will be taken into account when determining the state of the task.
+When executed, only the status of the main container will be taken into account when determining the state of the task.
-**Note** that, if the delete policy is not one of `Always`,`IfFailed`, the sidecar will continue executing on failure.
+**Note**, if the delete policy is not one of `Always`,`IfFailed`, the sidecar will continue executing on failure.

 # XCom

 The implementation of XCom via the KubernetesJobOperator differes from the one by KuberenetesPodsOperator,